PauloLory-ionos/spec/rest-api-guidelines.md

 - Changes in behavior even with the same contract/API.
 - Changes in error codes and so-called Fault Contracts, which express the result of an error condition.
 - Anything that violates the principle of least surprise.

-### Evolutionary and Support

-Using a new major version to indicate that support for existing clients will be deprecated in the future.
-When a new major version is introduced, services must provide a straightforward upgrade path for existing clients and develop a deprecation plan consistent with the policies of the respective business line.
-Services should use a new minor version for all other changes.

-The documentation of versioned services must indicate the level of support for previous versions and provide an upgrade path to the most recent version.

-Version control allows a Web API to indicate the functionalities and resources it exposes, and for a client application to send requests directed to a specific version of a feature or resource.
-The following sections describe several different approaches, each with its own pros and cons.

-    It is possible to distinguish the concepts of version and release.

-    The version can be considered the public version of the service, and it should change according to the criteria indicated in this document.

-    The release is the actual version of the software that is deployed.

-    Example: Assuming the APIs are structured correctly, they could be exposed as version 1, while the web service itself might be at release 1.1.

-When it is necessary to maintain particularly outdated versions of an API, because they are used by clients that update slowly or are business-critical, an approach based on lenses, as described in this article: [Project Cambria: Translate your data with lenses (inkandswitch.com)](https://www.inkandswitch.com/cambria.html), is suggested.
-In summary, it is possible to encode a sequence of transformations that bring an outdated payload to a more recent one—without having to maintain ad hoc plumbing for each individual version.

 ## Asynchronous Operations